GeotrekCE/Geotrek-admin/docs/import-data/development.rst

     .. md-tab-item:: Touristic contents

-        To import touristic content from OpenStreetMap, edit the ``var/conf/parsers.py`` file with the following content:
+        To import touristic contents from OpenStreetMap, define a subclass of ``geotrek.tourism.parsers.OpenStreetMapTouristicContentParser`` in your ``var/conf/parsers.py`` file with the following content:

         ::

-            from geotrek.tourism.parsers import OpenStreetMapTouristicContentParser

             class RestaurantParser(OpenStreetMapTouristicContentParser):
                 provider = "OpenStreetMap"